ManojAthreya/RAG_Product_Research/README.md

 # Functionality
 - **User Input**: Users provide a company name as input.
 - **Search Query Generation**: The system generates multiple search queries based on the provided company name.
 - **Web Links Scraping**: Relevant data is extracted from websites corresponding to the generated search queries.
-This is facilitated by Tavlily API Search and Wikipedia scraping.
+This is facilitated by Tavily API Search and Wikipedia scraping.
 - **Data Storage**: Extracted data is efficiently stored in the Chroma DB Vector Database, optimizing retrieval and processing.
 - **Language Model Analysis**: The project supports various language models such as ChatGPT, Ollama, Together AI, and Google Gemini Pro.
 These models analyze the collected data to generate comprehensive reports about the company.
 - **Report Generation**: A detailed report summarizing the findings is created using tools like fPDF, a PHP library for PDF generation.
+- **Log Traces**: LangSmith helped to log traces for testing, deploying and monitoring the outputs generated and their latency.

 # Technology
 - **Python Libraries**: os, json, nest_asyncio